vyasriday/webpack-js-library/README.md

 ### 3. npm run build

-There is a index.js generated inside dist directory.
-Add it as an external script to any of your projects.
+*There is a index.js generated inside dist directory.
+Add it as an external script to any of your projects.*
-All methods are available on $
+*Any method can be accessed on $ in in your code after embedding the bundled file.*

-For example you can use $.capitalize in your javascript to use capitalize method
+**For example you can use $.capitalize in your javascript to use capitalize method**

+**The babelrc is used by jest for code transpilation.**